 The Cloud Manager Orchestration Server uses only one attribute of a given LDAP user: its group membership.
-For example, if the following settings were already configured in the Orchestration Server, you could further configure the Orchestration Server to identify users belonging to an LDAP group using the setting LDAP:groupnocase:administrators.
+For example, if the following settings were already configured in the Orchestration Server.

 '''

 BaseDN 'dc=domain,dc=novell,dc=com'

 UserAttribute 'uid'

 UserPrefix 'ou=Users'

 '''